chaos-mesh/website/blog/2021-06-25-chaos-mesh-remake-one-step-closer-toward-chaos-as-a-service.md

 - Develop a controller or operator to manage CRDs.
 - Handle CRD events uniformly and operate on CRDs via HTTP callback.
 This method only uses HTTP APIs, with no requirement on Golang.
 For an example, see [Whitebox Controller](https://github.com/summerwind/whitebox-controller).
-- Use WebAssembly (Wasm).
-When you need to call chaos experiment logic, just call the Wasm program.
-See Vector's [WASM Transform](https://vector.dev/docs/reference/transforms/wasm/).
 - Use SQL to query the chaos experiment status.
 Because Chaos Mesh is based on CRDs, you can use SQL to operate on Kubernetes.
 Examples include [Presto connector](https://github.com/xuxinkun/kubesql) and [osquery extension](https://github.com/aquasecurity/kube-query).
 - Use SDK-based extensions, such as [Chaos Toolkit](https://docs.chaostoolkit.org/reference/api/experiment/).